benrodion/Watts-next/README.md

 Group: Benedict Anderer, Sofiya Berdiyeva, Polina Ianina, Kirill Kharlashkin, Franka Tetteroo.

 ## Summary
-The primary goal of this project is to predict future wind power generation for both **offshore and onshore** Dutch wind farms.
-The overarching motivation is to improve grid management and mitigate issues like curtailment and redispatch, which arise from the volatility of wind power and pose challenges to the energy transition.
-The main performance measure used to evaluate the models is the Mean Squared Error.
+The primary goal of this project was to predict future wind power generation for both **offshore and onshore** Dutch wind farms.
+The overarching motivation was to improve grid management and mitigate issues like curtailment and redispatch, which arise from the volatility of wind power and pose challenges to the energy transition.
+Mean Squared Error was the main performance measure used to evaluate the models.

 ## Data Sources